 Double tap either earbud to optimize audio for communication outside of the intercom.

-Lighter, more supple cable allows improved freedom of movement and easy storage.
+Light and flexible cable allows for freedom of movement and easy storage.

-ProFlight Series 2 also includes a new thinner, lighter, and more flexible cable.
-Enhancements to the cable provide pilots improved freedom of movement and allow easy unpacking and storage.
+ProFlight Series 2 includes a thin, light and flexible cable, providing pilots freedom of movement and easy unpacking and storage.

 Choose from three levels of active noise cancellation, control wireless Bluetooth connections to mobile devices,* audio systems, and electronic flight bags, and manage other primary functions of the ProFlight Series 2 from the ergonomic control module.
 The included lanyard provides easy and stable storage during flight.